 In order to be considered for financial aid, most schools require you to submit the Free Application for Federal Student Aid (FAFSA).
 This is also the form used by the government to determine your eligibility for federal grants and loans.
 The FAFSA generates an Estimated Family Contribution (EFC) using documents such as W-2 forms, bank statements, and federal income tax returns in addition to information regarding the number of people in your household and the number of dependents in college.
 The EFC tells colleges approximately what your family can contribute each year to your college education and can range from $0–$99,999.
 Colleges then use your EFC to determine your need for financial aid.

-Students and their families should submit the FAFSA after October 1 prior to the year in which they plan to enroll.
+Students and their families should submit the FAFSA on or after October 1 prior to the year in which they plan to enroll.
 Most schools have priority financial aid deadlines, so be sure to check with each college regarding when you need to submit your FAFSA.
 Additionally, many financial aid funding sources are limited, so the earlier you can send in your FAFSA, the better.
 Finally, you and your parents will need a personal identification number (PIN) to electronically sign your FAFSA.

 Get an early financial aid idea

 Luckily, it’s easy to get an idea of your financial aid eligibility before you fill out the FAFSA.
-You can use the FAFSA4caster to estimate the federal aid you may receive.
+You can use the Federal Student Aid Estimator to estimate the federal aid you may receive.
 You can also enter information for the different schools you’re considering, such as tuition and scholarships offered, on a worksheet that helps you get a realistic picture of what it will cost to go to college.
 The information provided by the FAFSA4caster can be quite valuable in helping you and your family make decisions about which colleges to seriously consider; just remember that it’s a calculator—not the actual FAFSA.
 The calculations are not guaranteed, and you still need to submit the FAFSA to be considered for financial aid.
-Although the FAFSA is the most widely used application for student financial aid, some schools may require additional forms such as the CSS/Financial Aid PROFILE and/or their own institutional applications.
+Although the FAFSA is the most widely used application for student financial aid, some schools may require additional forms such as the CSS Profile and/or their own institutional applications.
 Make sure you know what each school expects of its financial aid applicants and what the deadlines are, so you can explore every option available.

 Types of financial aid